AlexStormwood/reactjs-docker-image-testo/README.md

 This Docker image is available on this repository's GitHub Packages page, [here](https://github.com/AlexStormwood/reactjs-docker-image-testo/pkgs/container/reactjs-docker-image-testo).

+## Wait, containerising ReactJS?

+Yeah, it's got a very niche use case.
+Majority of developers will never ever need to containerise their ReactJS apps.
+Especially if you're only making a static web app, even a single-page web app!

+However, if you're big into "self-hosting" or just aren't relying on cloud providers to run your software, this could be helpful.

+Essentially, this helps your website run in an organised container service.
+It allows you to configure a back-end application (e.g. an ExpressJS application) in a container within the same container network, and allows the front-end and back-end to be developed in a decoupled way.

+For example, the server could actually be long-lived instead of "serverless" or "lambda"-styled - user sessions could be easier to manage, resource-intensive tasks like big uploads or streams could be doable without chewing up gigantic cloud platform budgets, and so on.
+And the front-end can be right there, in a container next door, ready to access those back-end containers and be accessible by users on your network.

+Basically, I see this as a cool thing for enterprises to configure for their internal apps and tools.
+I don't see this as a thing for the general global internet to access and use - though I'm sure you could configure that too, if you wanted to.
+It's a container.
+There's so many possibilies for how you use apps if you're managing your own infrastructure like this.

+If you're looking at this and going "gee, I develop my React apps to run on Netlify or other static website hosts for the whole world to see", then you don't need this at all.

 ## Usage

 This project automatically builds itself into Docker images upon every push to the repo.